 According to Darpana Sheth of the libertarian Institute for Justice, “Congress’ failure to exercise its power over the purse to rein in even the most outrageous forfeiture practices is a disheartening setback in the fight to protect American’s private property rights.”

-We do not yet know how Acting Attorney General Matthew Whitaker—or his full-time replacement—will approach equitable sharing.
-We do know, however, that Whitaker has a great deal of experience with civil asset forfeiture, having served on the DOJ’s Controlled Substances and Asset Forfeiture Subcommittee and handling federal civil asset forfeiture cases for the government.
+We do not yet know how the AG’s chief of staff—or his full-time replacement—will approach equitable sharing.
+We do know, however, that he has a great deal of experience with civil asset forfeiture, having served on the DOJ’s Controlled Substances and Asset Forfeiture Subcommittee and handling federal civil asset forfeiture cases for the government.

 Americans oppose the use of equitable sharing by an almost 3:1 margin.